-Women played an instrumental role in the establishment of the Forest Preserve District of DuPage County nearly 105 years ago.
+More than 100 years ago, women played an instrumental role in the establishment of the Forest Preserve District of DuPage County.

 The DuPage Forest Preserve District was created by referendum on June 7, 1915.
 It’s a local milestone, but it’s also a tribute to early conservation movements and women’s suffrage in Illinois.